mwmlln/hangman/README.md

 ####  Site owner’s goal

-The main objective for creating this site was to gain skill set to build a simple but fun terminal-based game.
+The main objective for creating this site was to gain skill set to build a simple but fun terminal-based game using Python.

 Hangman game is widely available on the web so I have created extra user interactivity by giving them a choice of category.
 This also gives a control of the difficulty level.
 By choosing a specific category, answers can be narrowed down, making it easier to guess the word.
-By choosing a selection from all categories gives more wide possibility of answer to make it harder to guess the answer.
+By choosing a selection from all categories gives more wide possibility of answer to make it harder to guess.

 ###  User Stories